a collection of notes on areas of personal interest

 As you can see from this photograph and the photograph accompanying the next paragraph, the ends of the wrought iron nails are bent over and hammered back against the ledge, a procedure that significantly strengthens the construction of the door.
 These wrought iron nails are incredibly tough and take a considerable effort to remove when there is access from the back of the door; they are almost impossible to removed from the front due to their dome-headed detailing.
 Their fabrication creates a very rough shank which adds to their strength in fixing timbers together as well as inhibiting their easy removal.
 The technique of turning their ends over isn’t new, in fact it is not common to just the Gulf or Arab world.
 The lower photograph is a detail of a seventeenth century door to a castle at Hay-on-Wye in England showing the same technique used to secure a hardwood door – most probably oak – to its supporting diagonal frame construction.

-As I mentioned above, sometimes latches were provided on the inside of external doors in order to provide safety for residents.
-This photo was taken in the Doha wind tower building and is unusual in that it was fitted on the inside of the door, rather than on the outside as was customary.
+As mentioned above, sometimes latches were provided on the inside of external doors in order to provide safety for residents.
+This photo was taken in the Doha wind tower building and is unusual in that the bolt is supported on a timber ledge rather than allowed to hang loose as was the usual practice.
 This is a much stronger locking device than that shown above and perhaps reflects a different degree of wealth or status.
 Although this door may be original, it looks to me to be in too good condition and it must be assumed that this is a later addition.
 Note that the wrought iron nails are long enough to be taken right through the timber and turned over on the inside.
 The other thing to note in this photo is that the internal side of the door appears to be finished with a varnish rather than being oiled as teak should be.
 Compare it in colour and texture with the door above.

 The reconstruction work in Qatar is producing a number of interesting works.
 This door illustrates many factors that can be found in these projects, both accurate and novel.
 These main doors are traditionally known as darwaazah and come with and without the smaller farkhat al bab, or wicket gate, in them.
 Although the door looks authentic it differs in many respects from traditional doors in Qatar.
 The running relief decoration doesn’t look as if it comes from Qatar, the decorated nail heads are unusual – they are usually made from hollow dome-headed wrought iron nails, baazur – the doors are hung on brass hinges rather than being fixed on pintle hinges as was always the case and, in the case of this door, there is a frame at the edge, unlike traditional doors.
 Hinging the doors in this way seems to expose them to easier attack whereas, with pintle hinges, the door is relatively safe from attack at the sides, the edges of the door being set behind the frame.